deestbie/console-docs/docs/index.md

 * [Publish Hosted Video](venom\publishhostedvideo.md) - Learn how to publish hosted video content using a step-by-step tutorial.

+* [Add Video Formats](venom\addvideoformats.md) - Learn how to add additional videos formats to meet the requirements of your video distribution strategy.

-* [Publish Live Stream](venom\publishlivestream.md) - Learn how to publish live stream video content using a step-by-step tutorial.
+* [Publish Live Stream](venom\publishliveevent.md) - Learn how to publish live stream video content using a step-by-step tutorial.

 * [Add Multiple Live Stream Cameras](venom\addcamerastreams.md) - Learn how to add multiple live stream cameras and change the camera sequence.

 * [Publish External Video](venom\publishexternalvideo.md) - Learn how to publish an external video hosted on a media server or content delivery network using a step-by-step tutorial.

-* [Update Video](venom\managevideo.md) - Learn how to manage (i.e., edit/update) a video that is currently defined in a collection.
+* [Manage Video](venom\managevideo.md) - Learn how to manage (i.e., edit/update) a video that is currently defined in a collection.

 * [**Technical FAQ (Video)**](venom\techfaqvideo.md) -  Review a list of technical topics pertaining to video production using the Content Console.